- A slipped disk occurs when the soft inner portion of the disk protrudes through the outer ring.

 - pain and numbness, most commonly on one side of the body

-- pain that worsens at night
+- pain that worsens at night or with certain movements

 - pain that worsens after standing or sitting